jnaiman/is542_spring2020/README.md

  To run the Jupyter notebooks with R locally, install [Anaconda](https://www.anaconda.com/distribution/) and then please follow the [instructions for installing R using the Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/).

  **NOTE:** There are pay-versions of this software but we assume you are using the free versions.

+## TODO

+ * Add in photos of RStudio & label panels
+ * Link to Data ag install list?